stealthBS/demo1-repo/Alarms.md

 • PG Rent
 • Whey protein offer time : Naturalein : : :

-• once Microsoft shutdown/stopped everyone's windows
+• ✔once Microsoft shutdown/stopped everyone's windows
-• schedule wifi
+• ✔schedule wifi
-• Do start using in note alarm. . . it just gives you a notification only
+• ✔Do start using in note alarm. . . it just gives you a notification only
-• Do puja
+• ✔Do puja

 • ChatGPT : i want to a bluelight glass for my eyes.
 • Watch it : https://youtu.be/MQMPS7Se-9g , https://youtu.be/_HTRe7uSNo8 , https://youtu.be/19bdtq2UAAQ